-- Nature of ownership: we believe that there are differences in the management of publicly traded companies and private companies.
-Further, since much of the compensation information sought for benchmarking is not easily attainable for private companies, we sought primarily publicly traded companies. - Business: we compete for executive talent in many marketplaces, but most often in the global wireless technology, software development and technology space, so we sought companies with operations in these businesses. - Size: we believe that there is often a relationship between the size of a company, and the compensation of its executives, so we sought companies of similar size to Sierra Wireless.
+• Nature of ownership: we believe that there are differences in the management of publicly traded companies and private companies.
+Further, since much of the compensation information sought for benchmarking is not easily attainable for private companies, we sought publicly traded companies for the Peer Group.

+- Business: we compete for executive talent in many marketplaces, but most often in the global wireless technology, software development and technology space, so we sought companies with operations in these businesses. - Size: we believe that there is often a relationship between the size of a company, and the compensation of its executives, so we sought companies of similar size to Sierra Wireless.

 Longnecker procured relevant compensation data for comparable positions from available disclosure by the Peer Group companies and market data from published survey sources.
-Based on a combination of the Peer

-Group analysis and survey sources, Longnecker provided general recommendations for the total remuneration and mix of compensation for the Corporation's executives, including the NEOs.
+Based on a combination of the Peer Group analysis and survey sources, Longnecker provided general recommendations for the total remuneration and mix of compensation for the Corporation's executives, including the NEOs.

-For the fiscal years ended December 31, 2013 and 2012 the Corporation incurred the following fees payable to Longnecker:
+For the fiscal years ended December 31, 2015 and 2014 the Corporation incurred the following fees payable to Longnecker:

-(in United States dollars) 2013 2012
+(in United States dollars) 2015 2014

-Executive Compensation- Related fees \$ 37,000 \$ 41,000
+Executive Compensation- Related fees \$ \$ 34,500

 All Other fees Nil Nil